2021 Walter Swan Poetry Prize

 Essential Info for All Entrants

-- Entries must respond to the prompt ‘A Kindness’.
+- Entries must respond to the prompt ‘The Return’.

-- Poems should be no more than 30 lines (excluding the title)
+- Poems should be not more than 30 lines (excluding the title).

 - Entries received from anyone aged 18-25 will automatically be entered for consideration in the 18-25 years subcategory as well as the main Walter Swan Poetry Prize.